softwarecrafters/awesome-software-crafting/README.md

 The book also explains how this research has been performed and how you can apply the type of questionnairs that has been used for the research to measure how well your organisation is performing.

-### 📖 [Working Effectively with Legacy Code](https://www.goodreads.com/book/show/44919.Working_Effectively_with_Legacy_Code) by Michael C. Feathers

-Introduces legacy code as "code that isn't covered by tests".
-It explains different techniques and refactoring patterns to tackle legacy code by putting it under test.
-Very detailed (464 pages), but worth if you're working with legacy code a lot.
-The examples are in Java and C++

-### 📖 [Continuous Delivery](https://www.goodreads.com/book/show/8686650-continuous-delivery?from_search=true) by Jez Humble, David Farley

-HERE BE SYNOPSIS

 ## 🤗 Team Culture & Collaboration

 ## 🤔 Cognitive science, Systems theory